ElenaIbr/KotlinDictionary/README.md

 ## Tech

-Application was created in Android Studio 4.2.1 and works on API 19: Android 4.4 (KitKat).
+Application was created in Android Studio 4.2.1 and works on API 19: Android 4.4 (KitKat), compileSdkVersion 30.
 If you want to work in other versions, you may have to update gradle dependencies.

 ## Help